cbitter78/json_tools/README.md

 it in a squished or minimalist format.
 No white space or pritty formatting.

-- [bonita.py](bonita.py) is a script that will take a JSON file in any format and output it in a pritty JSON format.
+- [bonita.py](bonita.py) is a script that will take a JSON file in any format and output it in a pretty JSON format.

 ## Contributing